tdewolff/minify/README.md

 ## JS

-The JS minifier is pretty basic.
-It removes comments, whitespace and line breaks whenever it can.
-It employs all the rules that [JSMin](http://www.crockford.com/javascript/jsmin.html) does too, but has additional improvements.
-For example the prefix-postfix bug is fixed.
+The JS minifier typically shaves off about 35% -- 65% of filesize depening on the file, which is a compression close to many other minifiers.
 Common speeds of PHP and JS implementations are about 100-300kB/s (see [Uglify2](http://lisperator.net/uglifyjs/), [Adventures in PHP web asset minimization](https://www.happyassassin.net/2014/12/29/adventures-in-php-web-asset-minimization/)).
-This implementation or orders of magnitude faster, around ~80MB/s.
+This implementation or orders of magnitude faster, around ~30MB/s.

-TODO:
+The following features are implemented:

+- remove superfluous whitespace
+- remove superfluous semicolons
+- shorten `true`, `false`, and `undefined`
-- shorten local variables / function parameters names
+- rename variables and functions to shorter names (not in global scope)
-- precise semicolon and newline omission
+- collapse if/else statements to expressions
+- merge sequential expression statements to one, including into `return` and `throw`

 ## JSON